fjwillemsen/NativeOverleaf/README.md

 If you get the message that "Apple can't verify this app doesn't contain malware", use right-click -> open to open it.
 If you get "This app is damaged and can't be opened", download the archive again and unzip it using Finder's built-in Archive Utility or [ditto](https://ss64.com/osx/ditto.html) (otherwise codesigning metadata may be lost).

+### Wordcounts & projects
+Currently, the wordcount tracking settings are globally.
+In the future we can change this to per-project settings.
+If you want this, please [create an issue](https://github.com/fjwillemsen/NativeOverleaf/issues/new).

 ## Compile your own
 Want to adjust some settings or just build from scratch for your device?
 Easily create your own native version of Overleaf!